 State of Illinois Services & Actions:

-Governor Pritzker’s ’Stay at Home’ Executive Order Related Issues
+Governor Pritzker’s Executive Order Regarding Restaurants & Bars and Related Issues

 On March 16, 2020, Governor JB Pritzker issued an Executive Order (click here to read the Order).
 The Executive Order included requirements related to bars/restaurants and public/private gatherings.
 Below is a summary of the requirements in the Executive Order: